wp-plugins/wp-user-avatar/readme.txt

 == Screenshots ==

+1. WP User Avatar admin settings.
-1. WP User Avatar lets you upload your own Default Avatar.
+2. WP User Avatar lets you upload your own Default Avatar.
-2. WP User Avatar adds a field to your edit profile page.
+3. WP User Avatar adds a field to your profile edit page.
-3. After you've chosen a WP User Avatar image, you will see the option to remove it.
+4. After you've chosen a WP User Avatar image, you will see the option to remove it.
-4. WP User Avatar adds a button to insert the [avatar] shortcode in the Visual Editor.
+5. WP User Avatar adds a button to insert the [avatar] shortcode in the Visual Editor.
-5. Options for the [avatar] shortcode.
+6. Options for the [avatar] shortcode.
-6. WP User Avatar admin settings.

 == Changelog ==

+= 1.5.5 =
+* Bug Fix: Hide "Edit Image" button if Subscriber can't edit avatar
+* Bug Fix: Remove edit_posts capability if Subscriber can't edit avatar

+= 1.5.4 =
+* Add: Option to enable avatar editing privilege for Subscribers
+* Add: Swedish translation
+* Update: Check if attachment exists in has_wp_user_avatar
+* Update: Move inline JavaScript to wp-user-avatar.js and wp-user-avatar-admin.js
+* Update: Load JavaScript in footer
+* Update: Translations

+= 1.5.3 =
+* Remove: Option to disable scripts in front pages
+* Update: Load media upload scripts only on profile and avatar admin pages
+* Update: Translations

+= 1.5.2 =
+* Bug Fix: Ability to disable scripts in front pages

+= 1.5.1 =
+* Add: Ability to disable scripts in front pages
+* Update: Uninstall options
+* Update: Translations

+= 1.5 =
+* Add: Ability to disable Gravatar avatars
+* Add: Upload size limiter for Contributors & Subscribers
+* Add: French, German, and Spanish translations

+= 1.4.2 =
+* Bug Fix: Include screen.php for get_current_screen function

 = 1.4.1 =
 * Bug Fix: Allow multipart data in form